dido1998/academic-kickstart/content/post/gsoc_final.md

 # Set captions for image gallery.

 +++
 This post gives a detailed explaination of the final work-product that I built for GSoC 2019.
-The post can be found here <a href = "https://medium.com/@adidolkar123/gsoc-2019-summary-building-rnns-for-chainerx-cbe0bcfa13ab">[post]</a>.
+The post can be found  <a href = "https://medium.com/@adidolkar123/gsoc-2019-summary-building-rnns-for-chainerx-cbe0bcfa13ab">here</a>.